ChaseOtt/no_idea/README.md

 ## PII concerns

-- Are website will not display personal information of players or users.
+- Our website will not display personal information of players or users.
 - There is not a lot of concerns, possible email or address exposure.

 ## hosting plan